Quick Guide to eCommerce SEO

 Getting your product enrichment right will do wonders for your search engine optimization (SEO) efforts.
 If you’re searching for a product, you don’t want to scroll through countless product listings to find what you want.
 The reality of online shopping in the current climate is that customers want to find products quickly and easily.

-Get your products found
+Get your products discovered

 Your products are unique and amazing, right?
 Let your customers know that by making your product descriptions original and unique.
-If there’s a feature, benefit, or material that makes your product stand out, this needs to be clearly communicated to your customers.
+If there’s a feature, benefit, or material that makes your product stand out, this needs to be communicated to your customers.

 Let’s say you’re selling a shirt made from ethically sourced organic cotton.
 These important product details need to be included in the product title and description to narrow down search results.
 In doing this, it’ll be easy to target longtail keywords as often, the longer the search term, the higher the buyer intent will be.
 The customer knows exactly what they’re looking for, and you’re giving them the details they need to make an informed buying decision.

-If you’re sourcing product information from suppliers or manufacturers, Don’t take the easy route by copying the product description you’re provided with.
 First off, the way search engines work means they don’t like duplicate content.
 Secondly, this gives you a chance to apply your brand tone of voice and personality to your product descriptions.

 When it comes to your keywords, make sure they’re placed where they need to be.
 For example:

-- In your title tag
+• In your title tag

-- One in the product title
+• One in the product title

-- Once or twice in the product description
+• Once or twice in the product description

-- One in the image alt tag
+• One in the image alt tag

-- Once in the meta description
+• Once in the meta description

 Give your customers confidence

-Your product descriptions need to instill confidence in your customers.
-To do this, you need to include rich, accurate, and quality product data coupled with keyword research.
 With speed and ease being so important, customers should instantly be able to know what they’re going to get from the product.
 This is where you should focus on the features and benefits.

 Outline what the key features are, and how the customer will benefit from the products you’re offering.
 Again, if we’re looking at the ethically sourced organic cotton shirt, the description might be as follows: